-A minimum of two academic years of formal course work or not fewer than four semesters of full-time study at 12 credits per semester is required.
-This ordinarily amounts to a minimum of 48 credits of formal course work, 24 credits of which must consist of seminars, directed study, and reading courses.
+48 credits of formal course work, 24 credits of which must consist of seminars, directed study and reading courses.
 The student chooses a field of study and within that field an area of emphasis to which at least one-half (24 credits) of the course work is devoted.
 The student also chooses a supporting area, normally in another field, to which at least one-fourth (12 credits) of the course work is devoted.
-Of the remaining 12 credits of course work, 3 are used in GSEM854, 3 in GSEM920, and 3 in GSEM860.
-Students with recognized experience as college/graduate-level teachers may devote the latter 3 credits (together with the other remaining 3 credits) to the area of emphasis or to the supporting area.
+Of the remaining 12 credits of course work, three are used in GSEM854 and three in GSEM860.